towhee-io/towhee-docs/docs/tutorials/music-recognition-system.md

 ### 1. Model and pipeline selection

 The first step in building a music recognition system is selecting an appropriate embedding model and one of its associated pipelines.
 Within Towhee, all pipelines can be found on the [Towhee hub](https://towhee.io/pipelines).
-Clicking on any of the categories on the right hand side of the page will filter the results based on the specified task; selecting the `audio-embedding` category will reveal all image embedding pipelines that Towhee offers.
-We also provide a summary of popular image embedding pipelines [here](https://docs.towhee.io/pipelines/music-embedding).
+Clicking on any of the categories on the right hand side of the page will filter the results based on the specified task; selecting the `audio-embedding` category will reveal all audio embedding pipelines that Towhee offers.
+We also provide a summary of popular audio embedding pipelines [here](https://docs.towhee.io/pipelines/audio-embedding).

-Resource requirments, accuracy, inference latency are key trade-offs when selecting a proper pipeline.
+Resource requirements, accuracy, inference latency are key trade-offs when selecting a proper pipeline.
 Towhee provides a multitude of pipelines to meet various application demands.
 For demonstration purposes, we will be using VGGish ([audio-embedding-vggish](https://towhee.io/towhee/audio-embedding-vggish)) in this tutorial.

 ```python
 from towhee import pipeline